ericrkuo/tron-haskell/README.md

 - Remarks and rules:
     - Running `main` will cause a new window to pop up and will bring you to the main menu.
     - Select the difficulty of the CPU you want to play against.
-    - After the game is over, you will be prompted to try again, return to the menu, or to exit the game!
+    - After the game is over, you will be prompted to try again, return to the menu, or exit the game!
 - Controls
     - Once the game starts, you (the blue player) will use the arrow keys to control the direction of your lightbike.